-In April 2018, I returned to LA to attend the Daytime Emmy Awards after Zac & Mia was given six nominations for digital series: directing, screenwriting, series, lead actress, lead actor and supporting actress.
-We took out two Emmys (lead actress for Anne Winters, and screenwriting for Allen Clary) which is amazing!
-Zac & Mia has been getting a whole lot of love in the states.
+At the end of 2017, I had the privilege of spending time with the incredible cast and crew during production in Los Angeles.
+Then, in April 2018, I returned to LA to attend the Daytime Emmy Awards after Zac & Mia was nominated for six categories: directing, screenwriting, series, lead actress, lead actor and supporting actress.
+We won two of these: lead actress for Anne Winters, and screenwriting for Allen Clary.
+How cool is that!?

 Q: Were you involved in the screenwriting?